lozog/Procedural-Nature-3D/README.md

 ## Original Objectives

-1. UI: Implement a first-person camera with associated controls to allow navigation of the scene, including movement in 3 axes, speed adjustment, and camera rotation.
+1. UI: Implement a first-person camera with associated controls to allow navigation of the scene, including movement in 3 axes, speed adjustment, and camera rotation

-2. Modelling: Add a skybox to the scene using cube mapping.
+2. Modelling: Add a skybox to the scene using cube mapping

-3. Implement reflections for water using OpenGL's stencil buffer.
+3. Implement reflections for water using OpenGL's stencil buffer
   * I implemented skybox reflections on the water instead

-4. Generate a pseudo-random terrain heightmap with Perlin noise.
+4. Generate a pseudo-random terrain heightmap with Perlin noise

-5. Add grass to the scene using billboards to create the illusion of many blades of grass.
+5. Add grass to the scene using billboards to create the illusion of many blades of grass

-6. Add texture to the ground and foliage using texture mapping.
+6. Add texture to the ground and foliage using texture mapping

-7. Use L-systems to procedurally generate trees.
+7. Use L-systems to procedurally generate trees

-8. Implement shadows using a depth map stored in an OpenGL frame buffer.
+8. Implement shadows using a depth map stored in an OpenGL frame buffer

-9. Implement bloom using framebuffers and Gaussian blur.
+~9.
+Implement bloom using framebuffers and Gaussian blur~
-  * This objective was not achieved.

-10. Use a 'screen-door' effect to simulate alpha transparency for grass.
+10. Use a 'screen-door' effect to simulate alpha transparency for grass